SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 sudo tcpdump -i veth8 -w ~/sigcomm22-paper67-artifacts/output_traces/attack_rtts.pcap
 ```
 The output RTT samples from our deployed P4 code will now be saved to this `pcap` file.
-This terminal will now be engaged -- please move to the next terminal.
+This terminal will now be engaged &mdash; please move to the next terminal.

 2. From any directory, execute the following to replay the interception attack trace on the switch interface `veth0`:
 ```